Astros vs. Mariners Player Props Betting Odds

 MLB Props Today: Seattle Mariners

-- The Mariners will send Luis Castillo (2-0) to the mound for his seventh start this season.
+- The Mariners will hand the ball to Marco Gonzales (2-0) for his sixth start of the season.

-- He has earned a quality start three times in six starts this season.
+- He has earned a quality start one time in five starts this season.

-- Castillo has pitched five or more innings in six straight games and will look to extend that streak.
+- Gonzales has four starts of five or more innings this season in five chances.
+He averages 4.8 innings per outing.

 |Opponent